Amba Alagi

-The village of Adi Gura is located on the north side of the mountain at an elevation of 2700 meter.
+The village of Adi Gura is located on the north side of the mountain at an elevation of 2,700 meter.
 The larger town of Ambalage is located five kilometer to the south of the mountain.

 Geology

 The mountain is largely composed of Alaji Basalts, the youngest succession of the Ethiopian flood basalts.
 The most recent flows are only 15 million years old.
 The geological formation was called after Imba Alaje by geologist William Thomas Blanford, who accompanied the British Expedition to Abyssinia in 1868.
 In roadcuts, there are conspicuous outcrops of whitish interbedded lacustrine sedimentary deposits.

 Hydrology

 There are many springs on the slopes of the mountain.
 On the northern flank at Addi Gura'i, the Mercy water bottling plant is located.

 Alagi Pass

 Just three kilometers to the southeast of the top of Amba Alagi is the Alagi Pass.
-Here, the Ethiopian Highway 2 crosses the mountain ridge at an elevation of 3090 meter above sealevel.
-To the south, the road starts climbing from Ambalage at 2450 meters.
+Here, the Ethiopian Highway 2 crosses the mountain ridge at an elevation of 3,090 meter above sea level.
+To the south, the road starts climbing from Ambalage at 2,450 meters.